 Yes, good design and user experience are essential, but even the best design isn’t going to help a website if it doesn’t have good content.

 And, creating, updating, and maintaining a diverse selection of website content takes time.

 Don’t Wait Until The Last Minute To Think About Content

-It’s a common mistake by business owners to underestimate how much time and effort needs to go into creating and updating content amidst a website redesign.
+It’s a common mistake by business owners to underestimate how much time and effort they need to create and update content amidst a website redesign.

-It’s best to be prepared with a plan of action before the website redesign begins, so you’re not caught off guard.
-Waiting until the last minute, or after the project has already started, can slow the redesign down and increase the cost.
+It’s best to be prepared with a plan of action before the website redesign begins so you’re not caught off guard.
+Waiting until the last minute, or after the project has already started, can slow the redesign down and increase costs.